American Politics/Public Policy

 - David Rohde, professor of political science.
 Specializes in campaigns and elections, and American politics.
 (919) 452-6092; email@example.com

-- Guy-Uriel Charles, visiting professor of law.
+- Guy-Uriel Charles, professor of law and founding director of the Duke Law Center on Law, Race and Politics.
 Specializes in constitutional law, civil procedure, election law, law and politics, and race.
 (919) 613-7191; firstname.lastname@example.org

 - Bruce Jentleson, professor of public policy and political science.
 Specializes in Middle East/U.S. policy, conflict prevention and peacekeeping, international security, issues of force and diplomacy.
 Served as foreign policy adviser to Clinton-Gore administration and campaigns of Obama-Biden and Gore-Lieberman.
 (919) 613-9208; email@example.com